mbortnyck/HideScore/README.md

 # Unrated
 Unrated is a chrome extension for hiding all traces of numeric scores/letter grades from review sites.
-This includes not only the ratings themselves, but also links to "best of" sections (e.g. Pitchfork's "Best New Music" or IGN's "Editor's Choice") and options to sort by rating.
+This includes not only the ratings themselves, but also links to "best of" sections (e.g. Pitchfork's "Best New Music" or IGN's "Editor's Choice") and other score-related features ("sort by rating", etc.).

 ### "Uh, why??"
 My own laziness.
 I caught myself simply checking the numeric score on music reviews without reading the actual article more often than not.
 When I got around to actually listening to the release, that nearly-arbitrary score tended to influence my opinion.
 Once I figured out how to remove the ratings, I started experimenting with removing/modifying other related elements.